josejulio/virtual-assistant-cli/README.md

 Supports:
  - Sending text, selection options
  - Receiving text, options, pause and commands.
- - Display pause as "<pause>"
+ - Display pause as `<pause>`
- - Commands are displayed as "/command" - it does not show the arguments.
+ - Commands are displayed as `/command` - it does not show the arguments.